ACCESS-NRI/access-om3-configs/documentation/docs/pages/Grids.md

 is held at the same value as at 65&deg; S.

-### Vertical grid

-In the ocean model, we use a [75 level vertical grid](https://github.com/COSIMA/om3-scripts/blob/main/grid_generation/generate_vertical_grid.py) unchanged from many OM2 configurations, following Stewart et al 2017.

 ### File formats

 The grid is defined in two file formats, the MOM supergrid and the ESMF mesh, however they represent the same grid.
-First the grid was created using the python [Ocean Model Grid Generator](https://github.com/ACCESS-NRI/ocean_model_grid_generator/), to generate a MOM supergrid file.
+First the grid is created using the python [Ocean Model Grid Generator](https://github.com/ACCESS-NRI/ocean_model_grid_generator/), to generate a MOM supergrid file.
 The MOM supergrid splits each model cell into four supergrid cells.

-At the time of writing, the 25km grid was generated using the python based ocean model grid generator using these arguments:
+At the time of writing, the 25km grid is generated using the python based ocean model grid generator using these arguments:

 ```python
 ocean_grid_generator.py -r 4 --no_south_cap --ensure_nj_even --bipolar_lower_lat 65 --mercator_lower_lat -75 --mercator_upper_lat 65 --match_dy so --shift_equator_to_u_point --south_ocean_lower_lat -81